By Vietnam specialist Lauren

-Succulent meats, fresh seafood including prawns and catfish, and exotic vegetables, such as bamboo shoots and chayote make up many of the dishes, combined with the signature blend of palm sugar, chilli or salty fish sauce.
+Succulent meats, fresh seafood including prawns and catfish, and exotic vegetables, such as bamboo shoots and chayote make up many of the dishes, combined with the signature blend of palm sugar, chili or salty fish sauce.

-The fragrant herby smells of galangal, Vietnamese coriander and mint, as well as aromatic spices like Saigon cinnamon and aniseed, waft through the streets and you’ll discover a tantalising variety of dishes and experiences.
+The fragrant herby smells of galangal, Vietnamese coriander and mint, as well as aromatic spices like Saigon cinnamon and aniseed, waft through the streets and you’ll discover a tantalizing variety of dishes and experiences.